7 Signs You are Not Drinking Enough Water During Workouts

 How Much Water Do You Really Need for Workouts?

-Hydration needs vary from person to person, while general recommendations suggest drinking 0.5 to 1 liter per hour of exercise, the fact it widely depends on individual factors like:
+The truth is there is no one-for-all formula, hydration needs vary from person to person based on several factors.
+While general recommendations suggest drinking 0.5 to 1 liter per hour of exercise, what you really need widely depends on individual factors like:

 Which is why guesswork is not always the best approach.
-Use our Free Water intake Calculator instead to get an optimal hydration goal tailored specifically to your home fitness regimen and body composition.
+Use our Water intake Calculator free tool instead of guessing to get the optimal hydration goal tailored specifically to your home fitness regimen and body composition.
 It only takes less than 60 seconds, and helps avoid dehydration as a common pitfall.

 Conclusion